 How we choose products: Simply put, we don’t recommend any products we wouldn’t buy ourselves.
 Our writers leverage a number of sources as a starting point, including reputable third-party reviews, Walmart.ca user reviews, and Walmart Canada’s category specialists. theHUB editorial staff has final say for all products included in this guide.

 Any product claims noted are provided by the manufacturer, unless otherwise stated.

-Prices are accurate as of 2 a.m.
-EST daily; please check Walmart.ca for the latest pricing.
+Prices shown are subject to change.
+Please check Walmart.ca for the latest pricing.

 This article is intended as general information.
 Always be sure to read and follow the label(s)/instruction(s) that accompany your product(s).
 Walmart will not be responsible for any injury or damage caused by this activity.